ccjeremylo/FinEng-in-IRFX/README.md

 ### Set up & using ```pybind11```:
 See this separate [readme file](https://github.com/ccjeremylo/FinEng-in-IRFX/blob/main/src/pybind_example/README.md) for details <br />

-The following scripts only work for linux/macOS users - best to refer to the [readme file](https://github.com/ccjeremylo/FinEng-in-IRFX/blob/main/src/pybind_example/README.md) when setting up. <br />
+The following scripts only work for linux/macOS users (and assumes dependencies have been installed) - best to refer to this [readme file](https://github.com/ccjeremylo/FinEng-in-IRFX/blob/main/src/pybind_example/README.md) for setting up. <br />

 Install our c++ package ```fineng_irfx``` into the virtual env ```.venv```:
 ```